its-riki-dev/EMS/README.md

 ## 👥 User Roles

-- Admin: Can assign tasks and view employee progress.
+- **Admin**: Can assign tasks and view employee progress.
-- Employee: Can view assigned tasks, accept them, and mark them as completed.
+- **Employee**: Can view assigned tasks, accept them, and mark them as completed.

 ---